 Lost and found dogs

-• Other agencies that may have information about lost dogs include local vets and animal welfare agencies such as the RSPCA or Blue Cross
+• Contact other agencies that may have information about lost dogs including local vets and animal welfare agencies such as the RSPCA or Blue Cross

 • Local TV and Radio stations, and the local press may be able to run 'LOST' adverts for you

-• Talk to people who regularly walk around the area (milkman, postman, newspaper delivery people) and to your neighbours - they may have seen your dog.
+• Talk to people who regularly walk around the area, like delivery persons and neighbours

 • Remember it is illegal to keep a dog without informing the Animal Welfare Officers